webdriverio/webdriverio/README.md

 - [cookie](http://code.google.com/p/selenium/wiki/JsonWireProtocol#/session/:sessionId/cookie)
 - [cookieName](http://code.google.com/p/selenium/wiki/JsonWireProtocol#/session/:sessionId/cookie/:name)

-# FAQ

-### Which protocol parts are done?
-Well, not all of them but a couple and more to come.

-### Are there more things than "just the protocol"?
-Yes, the implementation is done so that more complicated sets of protocol elements can be chained.
-I will explain more about this soon

-### How can i send via Chrome webdriver switches to start chrome

-Download chrome webdriver (last version: chromedriver_mac_20.0.1133.0.zip) Start selenium with: java -jar ./selenium-server-standalone-2.21.0.jar -Dwebdriver.chrome.bin="/Applications/Google Chrome.app/Contents/MacOs/Google Chrome" -Dwebdriver.chrome.driver="/FULL_PATH_TO/chromedriver"

-Send desired capabilities:
-  desiredCapabilities:{
-    browserName: 'chrome',
-    seleniumProtocol: 'WebDriver',
-    'chrome.switches': ['--window-size=1366,768','--proxy-server=http://127.0.0.1:9091']
-  }

 # More on selenium and its protocol
 - [Latest standalone server](http://code.google.com/p/selenium/downloads/list)
 - [The protocol](http://code.google.com/p/selenium/wiki/JsonWireProtocol)

-# Change log
-- 2012-03-03: Added .doubleClick(cssSelector, [callback]);
-- 2012-01-03: Added .dragAndDrop(sourceCssSelector, destinationCssSelector, [callback]);
-- 2011-11-09: Added client.addCommand(commandName, function) to extend webdriverjs.
-Also merged with arcaniusx to fix conflict with colors module and waitFor response
-- 2011-11-08: Bindings added: moveTo, elementIdLocationInView, elementIdName.
-Helper methods added: getTagName, getLocationInView, moveToObject.
-Also added some tests.
-- 2011-11-07: Found bug that caused the incompatibility with Selenium Grid 2.
-- 2011-11-05: Added suport for desiredCapabilities when calling the remote() method (only available in the init() method before).

 ## NPM Maintainers